“EMPATHETIC” • “INSIGHTFUL” • “EMPOWERING”

 In my 40s, things shifted.
 Hormonal changes disrupted the compensatory strategies I didn’t even realize I’d been using and revealed the ADHD that I’d been compensating for.
 While I was looking into ADHD for my daughter, I was diagnosed myself (after first being told “I was too successful as a child to have ADHD”).
 I started my journey of grief, education, empowerment, and transformation.

 Since then, I’ve seen so many high-achieving, talented adults quietly struggle with ADHD-related challenges.
 I knew I wanted to be part of the solution—to bring education, hope, and empowerment to these dynamic humans.
-I completed a year-long ICF-accredited program to become a Certified ADHD Life Coach and am on a path to earn my ACC credential from the International Coaching Federation.
+I completed an ICF-accredited program to become a Certified ADHD Life Coach and earned my ACC credential from the International Coaching Federation.
 Now I work with adults and students to help them uncover their strengths, develop systems that work for their brains, and create meaningful change in their lives.

 Whether ADHD is part of your story or not, I believe deeply in the unique brilliance within every individual.
 Coaching is one of the most powerful tools I’ve experienced - both as a client and now as a coach - and I am honored to walk alongside people as they step into their potential.